 There’s always some kind of food trend involving oats going on.
 I always wondered how many different ways there will be to cook something as simple as oats.

 First, there was porridge and muesli.
 Then, when I was a child, granola became extremely popular.
 And of course, the oaty breakfast muffins.
 More recently, overnight oats started trending.
 And for the last couple of years, it’s been all about BAKED OATS.
-We complied and our favourite is the vegan baked oats with blueberries!
+We complied, and our favourites are these vegan baked oats with blueberries and our Lemon and Raspberry Baked Oats!

 Why You Will Love Baked Oats With Blueberries